tomjoht/tomjoht.github.io/_restapicourse/restapi11.md

 ---
-title: REST APIs - 11
+title: More advanced ways to integrate the response
 permalink: /restapi11/
 categories:
 - api-doc